Avicted/finland-power-status/README.md

 npm install

 npm run dev

-# To proxy the requests to our dev server and then to the live server (CORS)
-cd proxy-dev-server
-node proxy.js
 ```

 The API in TypeScript **was** generated with the following command (no need to run this again):